sanjana-302/SHEhacksDTU/README.md

-# COVID - FREE by BITSY BYTES , SheHacksDTU
+# COVID - FREE
-Project build by bitsy bytes for hackathon organized by CLIMB DTU.
+# Project built by BITSY BYTES as a part of SheHacksDTU 2021 conducted by CLIMB DTU.